|Date of birth||20th November 1976|

-An enthusiastic IT professional, with a broad range of technical skills and experience, I’m currently looking for new opportunities to broaden or strengthen my strong Linux systems and networking experience and my Kubernetes skills.
+An enthusiastic IT professional, with a broad range of technical skills and experience.

-One of my main responsibilities in the last few years has involved transitioning my client’s legacy applications and development practices to use Docker containers, and setting up CI/CD and hosting production and staging environments on Kubernetes clusters in the cloud.
+Before that, my main responsibilities in the preceding few years has involved transitioning my client’s legacy applications and development practices to use Docker containers, and setting up CI/CD and hosting production and staging environments on Kubernetes clusters in the cloud.
 As well as speeding up the development process, this allowed the applications to scale, which reduced the single points of failure, which increased the general resilience and up-time of the applications.

 More recently, I have been working on improving the infrastructure and configurations involved in collecting and processing logs and metrics from the clusters, for automating reports and setting up threshold-based alerts.
 This is intended to improve our incident response times, and provide us with more data about the state of the the various components as they were at the time of the an incident.
 We can then identify the root cause of a problem more quickly and with more certainty.